 Surprisingly (or not), I’ve been making this black bean salad for almost 10 years! (it was my third ever recipe posted to the blog – wowzah!).
 Still going strong- and loving it as much now as I did back then.

 Best of all, this mango salad recipe is rich in protein, complex carbs, healthy fats, and fiber and contains several of your five-a-day!
 So much so that it will keep you satisfied for hours.
-Enjoy it in the summer for a refreshing, light lunch or dinner, or in Winter while you dream of those summer days!
+Enjoy this healthy salad recipe in the summer for a refreshing, light lunch or dinner, or in Winter while you dream of those summer days!
 Alternatively, make up a large batch for potlucks, BBQs, and parties!

 Ingredients and Substitutions